Murmu's Kolkata visit cancelled due to national mourning for Shinzo Abe | Politics

 - India

-NDA presidential nominee Droupadi Murmu's scheduled visit to Kolkata on Saturday to meet BJP lawmakers from West Bengal has been cancelled in the wake of the one-day national mourning, as a mark of respect to ex-Japanese premier Shinzo Abe.
+NDA presidential nominee Droupadi Murmu's scheduled visit to Kolkata on Saturday to meet BJP lawmakers from West Bengal has been cancelled in the wake of the one-day national mourning, as a mark of respect to former Japanese premier Shinzo Abe.

-''As a mark of respect to former Japan's Prime Minister Shinzo Abe, one-day national mourning shall be observed on July 9.
-Therefore, all programs of NDA Presidential Candidate Draupadi Murmu stand cancelled for July 9, 2022,'' the Bengal BJP said in a statement.
+''As a mark of respect to Japan's former prime minister Shinzo Abe, one-day national mourning shall be observed on July 9.
+Therefore, all programmes of NDA presidential candidate Droupadi Murmu stand cancelled for July 9, 2022,'' the state BJP said in a statement.

-Abe, 67, the longest-serving prime minister of Japan, was assassinated earlier in the day in the west Japanese town of Nara while he was campaigning for his party.
+Abe, 67, the longest-serving prime minister of Japan, was assassinated on Friday in the west Japanese town of Nara while he was campaigning for his party.

 A senior BJP leader said Murmu will be in New Delhi on Saturday.